Would you like to know what you should put on a real estate business card for higher conversion rates?

 I first heard this reply from my favorite mentor and sales technique inspiration Claude Diamond.

-It has a lot of truth in it, and by hearing that, you might think that it doesn’t make sense at all to carry around business cards that you throw at people that you meet.
+It has a lot of truth in it, and by hearing that, you might think that it doesn’t make sense to carry around business cards that you throw at people you meet.

-It doesn’t have to be that way and today you will learn how you can make your business card the best you‘ve ever had and never lose any “offline” opportunities again.
+It doesn’t have to be that way.
+Today you will learn how to make your business card the best you‘ve ever had and never lose any “offline” opportunities again.

 What’s the Function of a Real Estate Business Card?

-Let’s apply the AIDA (Attention, Interest, Desire, Action) formula of copywriting to a business card.
+Let’s apply the AIDA (Attention, Interest, Desire, Action) copywriting formula to a business card.

 Real Estate Business Cards from a Conversion Perspective